When Is It Okay for a Man to Cry?

 The Old Testament is similarly replete with references to weeping.
 The ancient Hebrews wept as part of their supplications to God and before going to battle.
 The Gospel writers did not feel that tears were a threat to either the manhood or godhood of Christ and dutifully recorded that “Jesus wept.”
 Perhaps drawing inspiration from this emotional display, early church thinkers considered tears a gift and a natural accompaniment to spiritual, even transcendent, experiences.
 The great theologian Thomas Aquinas, like the ancient Greeks, made the distinction between the very public weeping that had characterized Hebraic culture, and the idea that it was frequently best to cry away from people’s prying eyes.

 During the Victorian Era, those virtues thought to be exclusively feminine in nature were celebrated.
 Women were seen as dainty and fragile, full or emotion and love.
-Tears have always had a vulnerable and submissive quality to them, and began to be seen as more befitting a man than a woman.
+Tears have always had a vulnerable and submissive quality to them, and began to be seen as more befitting a woman than a man.
 As the 20th century emerged, the ideal of the tearless male emerged with it.

 The Man Cry Today

 Culture’s view of male crying has continued to evolve into our day.
 While we still expect men to cry less than women, in some cases it has now become more acceptable for a man to cry than a woman, at least when it comes to our public officials.
-Hillary Clinton’s tears in New Hampshire brought some compassion, but also criticism that such vulnerability made her ill suited for leadership.
+Hillary Clinton’s tears in New Hampshire brought some compassion, but also criticism that such vulnerability made her ill-suited for leadership.
 Yet Mitt Romney choked up several times on various news programs without the slightest attention being paid to it.
-Many see tears as a proof that a man is sensitive and humble and thus well rounded.
+Many see tears as proof that a man is sensitive and humble and thus well-rounded.

 1. The death of a loved one.
-There are few things more painful that the thought of separation from those dearest to our hearts.
+There are few things more painful than the thought of separation from those dearest to our hearts.

 2. The death of your beloved pet.
 A pet can feel like a member of the family.
 Whether a horse or dog, the bond between a man and his faithful animal runs deep.